 Several of the qualifications that Lazar has claimed to posses have not been proven by researchers.
 Most believe he is a fraud.
 But many still think that the Area 51 complex is used to reverse engineer crashed, extraterrestrial aircraft.
 Some feel some or most of our current advanced aircraft technologies have been derived from these experiments.

 Despite clear photos and other evidence attesting the existence of Area 51, the U.S. government will now only vaguely admit that Area 51 exists.
 Some think that the high publicity the base has received over the years may have forced the government to build another, even more secret base in another undisclosed location…

-In the video below, some of which was shot by the History Channel using a new hi-resolution camera, you’ll see the Janet Airlines aircraft flying in and taxing on the runway, as well as shots of the base’s security mechanisms and close-up views of the base itself.
+In the video below, some of which was shot by the History Channel using a new hi-resolution camera, you’ll see the Janet Airlines aircraft (the official airlines which shuttles Area 51 employees to and from the base) flying in and taxing on the runway, as well as shots of the base’s security mechanisms and close-up views of the base itself.

 Although Area 51 photographs are rare, sometimes an occasional picture of the base slips through.
 Below are a collection of Area 51 photos.